Skip to contents

 family

 GLM family for the conditional model.
-Default gaussian() for log1p(abundance); keep as-is for slope learning.
+Default is gaussian() applied to log1p(abundance).

 control